KIPAC/BootCamp/docs/Getting_Started.md

 This page is intended to help you get started using our computing resources to do research while you are at KIPAC.

-There are several different projeces ongoing at KIPAC and each of them has its own computing resources and environment.
+There are several different projects ongoing at KIPAC and each of them has its own computing resources and environment.
 However, we all do share certain resources.